lostjared/Fractal.Generator.JavaScript/README.md

 - Displays a loading message while generating the fractal.
 - Option to save the generated fractal image as a PNG file.

+## Known Issues

+- Does not seem to be working on Android.

 ## Getting Started

 ### Prerequisites